 Who can apply for a Dutch residence permit for partner and children?

 Any Dutch national, EU national, or non-EU person with a valid residence permit can apply to “sponsor” a non-EU partner as well as minor children.
 As a non-Dutch person, you must hold a valid residence permit for work in the Netherlands to apply.
-A resident permit that has a temporary purpose of stay (for example, seasonal labour, study purposes, au pair, etc) is not considered valid.
+A residence permit with a temporary purpose of stay (such as seasonal labor, study purposes, au pair, etc.) does not qualify as valid.

 You can also designate somebody to apply for the permits on your behalf.
 In fact, if you’re moving to the Netherlands for work, the IND recommends having your employer apply for these permits at the same time as they apply for yours.
 This makes it easier on the department to fully understand your case.